jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: There are two credit cards for every person in the United States.
+⚡<!-- FUNFACT --> Fun fact: In eighteenth-century English gambling dens, there was an employee whose only job was to swallow the dice if there was a police raid.

 </div>